William Macleod: Career

-When The Bulletin started in 1880, he had a drawing in the first number and for the next two years was a regular contributor.
 Months after The Bulletin was launched, he and another artist, Samuel Begg, purchased a third share of the magazine, but relinquished it when the founders, J. F. Archibald and John Haynes were more financially secure.
-He then became one of the artists for The Picturesque Atlas of Australasia and did a large number of illustrations for it, including most of the portraits.
-When he was approaching the end of this work, J. F. Archibald, who had been impressed by his business methods when a contributor to the Bulletin, asked him to join the staff.

-He became business manager in September 1887, soon acquired an interest in the paper, and for nearly 40 years was actively engaged in the management of it.

-He also read all the proofs with a watchful eye for possible libel actions.
-At one period he owned 75% of the paper but, recognising the value of Archibald's work for it, he handed over to him 25% as a gift.
-He practically gave up working as an artist, but took a special interest in the cartoonists.
-His greatest discovery was cartoonist David Low.

 He published the literary magazine The Bookfellow from January 1899 to May 1899 as an adjunct to The Bulletins "Red Pages".

 Late life

 In 1901, known as 'Mr Bulletin McLeod', he was the toastmaster at the send-off dinner at the Hotel Australia to Scottish Border poet and Australian bush balladeer Will H. Ogilvie (1869–1963).
 Ogilvie was one of The Bulletins stable of poets.

-Macleod took up painting again, became interested in sculpture, and did a good deal of modelling.
+Macleod did sculpture.
 This included by 'Mac' a side profile of close friend and The Bulletin cartoonist 'Hop' Hopkins.
 Recreationally he enjoyed lawn bowls, being a founding member of one club and president for eight years, and president for seven years of another.

 In 1923, Macleod was a finalist in the third annual Archibald Prize, named for fellow Bulletin founder, along with G. W. Lambert and others.
 His subject was again close friend 'Hop' Hopkins.

 He was married twice; firstly to Emily Collins in 1873 (d.
 April 1910), and secondly in 1911 to author Agnes Conor O'Brien.
 In 1926 he retired from The Bulletin, and died on 24 June 1929, aged 78, at his house 'Dunvegan', Musgrave Street, Mosman, Sydney.
 Macleod was survived by O'Brien, son Ronald Henry Macleod (d.
 1941) and two daughters, Annie May and Amy Isabel Macleod, of the first marriage.
 Son Norman, aged 35, and daughter Ada, aged about 40, both died in 1919 from influenza.
 O'Brien died in March 1934 at Mosman.